talktogproject/ethicsteacher/integrity-global.md

 Source: *[Schroeder et al. (2018): Ethics dumping: Introduction](https://link.springer.com/book/10.1007%2F978-3-319-64731-9)*

-[Many prominent examples come from health and biological research](https://theconversation.com/ethics-dumping-the-dark-side-of-international-research-88675); however, The Guardian provides [some examples that are also relevant to education and social sciences research](https://www.theguardian.com/higher-education-network/2018/aug/31/ethics-dumping-the-exploitative-side-of-academic-research):
+[Many famous examples come from health and biological research](https://theconversation.com/ethics-dumping-the-dark-side-of-international-research-88675); however, The Guardian provides [some examples that are also relevant to education and social sciences research](https://www.theguardian.com/higher-education-network/2018/aug/31/ethics-dumping-the-exploitative-side-of-academic-research):

 * Avoiding local ethics approval
 * Lack of awareness about the community, e.g., not contacting community leaders prior to a study